Deploying a TensorRT-LLM model with the Engine Builder is a three-step process:

 In this guide, we’ll walk through the process of using the engine builder end-to-end.
 To make this tutorial as quick and cheap as possible, we’ll use a 1.1 billion parameter TinyLlama model on an A10G GPU.

-We also have production-ready examples for Llama 3, Mistral, and Whisper.
+We also have production-ready examples for Llama 3 and Mistral.

 Prerequisites